 The concrete shall be reinforced with a mixed dose of High Performance Polymer and Discreet Graded Fibrillated filament fibres.
 These fibres shall be provided as a coarse filament in an engineered contoured sinusoidal profile of not less than 600 denier and discreet graded fibrillated filament fibres of not greater than 6 denier.
-These fibres are to be manufactured from virgin polypropylene and added to the concrete by the concrete company, at the rate of 4.6 kg per cubic metre.6kg/m3.
-The 4.6 kg6kg consists of 3.8 kgs of8kg HPP and 0.8 kgs of8kg discrete Graded Fibrillated filament fibres.
+These fibres are to be manufactured from virgin polypropylene and added to the concrete by the concrete company, at the rate of 4.6kg/m3.
+The 4.6kg consists of 3.8kgs of HPP and 0.8kgs of discrete Graded Fibrillated filament fibres.

-Two bags of "Novomesh" HPP as supplied by Tapex Concrete Fibres Qld or approved equivalent added per cubic-metrem, will be deemed suitable for council's use.
-Where footpaths/bikeways are not subject to wheel loads one bag of fibres per cubic metrem will suffice.
+Two bags of "Novomesh" HPP as supplied by Tapex Concrete Fibres Qld or approved equivalent added per m3, will be deemed suitable for council's use.
+Where footpaths/bikeways are not subject to wheel loads one bag of fibres per m3 will suffice.